cepdnaclk/e19-3yp-Smart-Waste-Management-System/README.md

 ## Future Enhancements
 We are eagerly planning to make it more automated using Machine Learning features, where the wastage collection is optimized according to the previous data series.

-#### We hope that this would have given you a better view of our project.
+#### We hope that this description will give a better view of our project.

 ## Team
 - E/19/105: [M. H. M. Fahman](https://people.ce.pdn.ac.lk/students/e19/105/)